 Students must attend full-time, and prior recipients must meet appropriate cumulative GPA requirements (minimum 2.00).

 What is it?
 The Ohio War Orphans Scholarship Program awards tuition assistance to the children of deceased or severely disabled Ohio veterans who served in the armed forces during a period of declared war or conflict.

 Who is eligible?
 To receive War Orphans Scholarship benefits, a student must be enrolled for full-time undergraduate study and pursuing an associate or bachelor's degree at an eligible Ohio college or university.
 Ohio residency is required.
 Applicants must be under the age of 25.

 How much aid is available?
 Scholarship benefits cover a portion of instructional and general fee charges at two and four-year public institutions and a portion of these charges at eligible private colleges and universities.

 How do I apply?
-Application is made to the Ohio Board of Regents/State Grants and Scholarships Department.
+Application is made to the Ohio Department of Higher Education, State Grants and Scholarships Department.

 Where do I get an application?
 Click here to get the application.
-Applications are also available from the Ohio Board of Regents/State Grants and Scholarships Department, high school guidance offices, veterans service offices, and college Financial Aid Offices.
+Applications are also available from the Ohio Department of Higher Education, State Grants and Scholarships Department, high school guidance offices, veterans service offices, and college Financial Aid Offices.